STRIDER-73/OTP_Authenticator_ViaSat_PS_/Readme.md

 an SMTP or ESMTP listener daemon.
 Then generating an OTP by using random and sending that using smtplib module.
 Logics for OTP verification, then Account creation, implementing 2FA by asking the user to sign-up with a password.
-The Email-ID and the password are stored in a CSV file, and the password are hashed using MD5.
+The Email-IDs and the passwords are stored in a CSV file, and the password are hashed using MD5.
 The CSV file is maintained and run through using the package pandas.

 ### Script Files